 The complete course is three weeks, from October 2 - 20, 2017.

 The class is conducted on the Haiku Learning Management platform, and requires a willingness to experiment with new applications of technology and greater responsibility on the learner than other traditional professional development programs.
 Classes are conducted asynchronously, so there is no single time each week when participants are required to be online.
-However, participants should commit to spending 2-4 hours each week the class is in session.
+However, participants should commit to spending at least 3-5 hours each week the class is in session.

 A registrant interested in obtaining a Certificate of Completion for a course must complete the program and earn the Course Completion badge in the Haiku Learning Platform.
 A certificate will only be issued to a registrant who has earned this badge.